-Your Council Tax Bill assumes that there are at least two people living at your address, but there are sometimes exceptions.
-If any of the following apply to you, you may be eligible for a reduction.
+If any of the following apply to you, you may be eligible for a discount in your Council Tax.

 Complete the Sole Occupier Discount application form, or contact the council if you would like some advice.